 While it is not necessary, in order to save money on fuel costs, we highly recommend it.Back To Top

-Do embers burn and do they ever need to be replaced?
+Do gas log embers burn and do they ever need to be replaced?

-Glowing embers that complete the look of many gas log sets do not actually burn, they are made from an organic fireproof material.
-However, embers do fade after time and do need to be replaced.
-With infrequent usage they can last up to five years.
+Glowing embers complete the look of many gas logs but do not actually burn.
+They are made from an organic fireproof material.
+However, embers do fade over time and will periodically need to be replaced.
+Embers can last up to five years depending on how frequently you use your fireplace.
 We have found that replacing embers every three years keeps a log set looking brilliant.Back To Top

 Shop Top Rated Gas Log Sets